ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 ### Complaint to Unix System

 The story starts with the Unix system in 1969.
 Bell Labs from AT&T developed it.
 But then, under an antitrust lawsuit, AT&T was not allowed to operate a computer business.
-As a result, Bell Labs released the source code of Unix.
+As a result, Bell Labs licensed Unix to academic and research institutions, which created a culture of sharing the Unix source among universities.

 The Unix system gained popularity.
 Researchers started to use it.
 But then in 1984, AT&T divested Bell Labs.
 Bell Labs now had no restriction to operate a computer business.
 Bell Labs started to sell Unix as a for-profit product.
 Users were not allowed to modify the code.